 Figure 6.
-Drainage networks on partially-filled landscapes at the Sangamon River site.
+Drainage networks on partially filled landscapes at the Sangamon River site.
 Flow networks were created using the FlowAccumulation method included in RichDEM (Barnes et al., 2014a; Barnes, 2016) with the result masked to show only cells with a flow accumulation greater than 100.
 Hydrologic connectivity changes depending on how many depressions remain in the landscape.
-The unfilled depressions associated with each panel are shown in Figure 5.
+The unfilled depressions associated with each panel are shown in Fig. 5.
 The colours indicate the amount of flow accumulation in stream channels.
-Higher runoff depths applied to FlowFill fill more depressions and result in higher degrees of hydrologic connectivity.
-In panel (a), with 0.2 m of runoff, all depressions were filled: drainage is fully integrated, and the result is identical to that for a flow-routing surface created using standard flood-fill techniques (e.g., Barnes et al., 2014a; Barnes, 2016).
-In panels (b)-(e), decreasing amounts of starting runoff result in increasing segmentation of the stream network.
+Higher runoff depths applied to Flow-Fill fill more depressions and result in higher degrees of hydrologic connectivity.
+In (a), with 0.2 m of runoff, all depressions were filled: drainage is fully integrated, and the result is identical to that for a flow-routing surface created using standard flood-fill techniques (e.g. Barnes et al., 2014a; Barnes, 2016).
+In (b-e), decreasing amounts of starting runoff result in increasing segmentation of the stream network.
 Panel (f) shows the original DEM, which hosts only a few disconnected stream segments.

-hydrologic connectivity, which saturates at runoff values below the maximum required to flood all depressions (Figure 10 and Table 4).
+contain a few larger depressions that persist once most other depressions have been filled, though based on their locations, they have somewhat less importance in setting overall hydrologic connectivity, which saturates at runoff values below the maximum required to flood all depressions (Fig. 10 and Table 4).

 The processing time for FlowFill varies depending on the selected starting runoff depth, the number of cells in the domain, and the topographic structure of the site.
-Runtimes for our test cases varied from 0.97 minutes to 32.42 minutes (Table 2).
+Runtimes for our test cases varied from 0.97 to 32.42 min (Table 2).
 We

 Figure 7.
 Depths of unfilled depressions in the Río Toro study area with starting runoff depths of (a) 15 m, (b) 5 m, (c) 1 m, (d) 0.1 m, (e) 0.01 m, and (f) 0 m (i.e. the input DEM with no changes made).
-DEM elevations are shown in greyscale, from dark (low) to light (high), while blue and green colours indicate the locations of depressions still present in the flow-routing surface. (a) In the case where 15 m of runoff was used, all depressions in the DEM were filled. (b) With 5 m of runoff, we see a persistent depression near the centre of the study region. (c) Another large depression appears at with 1 m of runoff, but most smaller depressions are filled. (d,e) With 0.1 m runoff and less, more depressions appear in the landscape. (f) All of the depressions appear on the original, unfilled DEM.
+DEM elevations are shown in greyscale, from dark (low) to light (high), while blue and green indicate the locations of depressions still present in the flow-routing surface. (a) In the case in which 15 m of runoff was used, all depressions in the DEM were filled. (b) With 5 m of runoff, we see a persistent depression near the centre of the study region. (c) Another large depression appears with 1 m of runoff, but most smaller depressions are filled. (d, e) With 0.1 m runoff and less, more depressions appear in the landscape. (f) All of the depressions appear on the original, unfilled DEM.

-performed each calculation using 8 processors on an Intel i7-5820K CPU (3.30 GHz) on a desktop computer running Ubuntu Linux with 64 GB DDR3 RAM and a solid-state hard drive.
+performed each calculation using eight processors on an Intel i7-5820K CPU (3.30 GHz) on a desktop computer running Ubuntu Linux with 64 GB DDR3 RAM and a solid-state hard drive.

-Due to the slight overfilling of some depressions in the outputs from FlowFill, a correction was performed, as discussed in Section 3.
-In the two sample study regions discussed in this paper, the volume of the adjustment for overfilling was insignificant,
+Due to the slight overfilling of some depressions in the outputs from FlowFill, a correction was performed, as discussed in Sect.
+3. In the two sample study regions discussed in this paper, the volume of the adjustment for overfilling was insignificant, ranging from 0.003 % to 0.29 % of the total volume of water stored on the landscape.
+Cases in which the supplied initial runoff was deeper tended to have a slightly higher proportion of overfilling.